lastweek/lastweek.github.io/docs/notes/source_code/20200501-on-graphic-softwares.md

 This post remind me of ["What happens when you type google.com into your browser and press enter?"](https://github.com/alex/what-happens-when)?

 As always, hope you enjoyed this blog.

+## Part II

+This part wants to look at those high-level libaries used by developers every day.
+I somewhat got interested when I started playing Steam games and saw "Vulkan Shaders".

+[Vulkan](https://vulkan-tutorial.com/Introduction) is an alternative system to OpenCL/Direct3D.
+Instead of hiding details, Vulkan expose quite a lot low-level details and let programmers do the tuning.

+So, what's the difference between Vulkan/OpenCL/Direct3D with gtk/Qt?
+I guess the former is for graphic development, any shape.
+While the latter is some predefined gadgets and a framework for developing standadrd GUI apps?